We've been Canberra's law firm for 44 years

 I'm speechless.
 I have to say that I didn't see my

-Client of Laura Dowling, Senior Associate, and Des Moore, Principal
+Client of Des Moore, Principal, and

 I want to thank you for your efforts leading